 Juice purification by carbonation depends on a well-controlled supply of CO2 gas.
 The gas must be free of impurities and no lubricant vapors are added to the gas stream.

 The raw juice is mixed with hot milk of lime to precipitate a number of impurities.
 Next, CO2 is bubbled through the alkaline sugar solution, precipitating the lime as calcium carbonate.
 NASH liquid ring compressors provide several benefits throughout this process including:

 This operation serves two functions in the mill, which are to remove the excess juice from the bagasse before downstream use and to extract available sucrose from the mud at the bottom of clarifiers or filters.
-The sugar industry relies NASH vacuum pumps to supplement these filters because moisture in the vacuum line, even soft solids, will not damage the robust NASH vacuum pump.
+The sugar industry relies on NASH vacuum pumps to supplement these filters because moisture in the vacuum line, even soft solids, will not damage the robust NASH vacuum pump.

-In this process, vapor, air, and other non-condensibles can be drawn off the refined juice to optimize the transformation of a syrup to a semi-liquid state where sugar crystals begin to form.
+In this process, vapor, air, and other non-condensibles can be drawn off the refined juice to optimize the transformation of syrup to a semi-liquid state where sugar crystals begin to form.
 Vacuum created by the NASH liquid ring pump assists in the evaporation and crystallization process.

 In a wet vacuum system, the NASH vacuum pump serves as a secondary condenser.
 Liquid compressant in intimate contact with the saturated air condenses most of the vapor that was not removed in the counter-current condenser.

 The significance of this is that transforming vapor into liquid decreases the volume that the pump must handle.
 Its effect is to decrease the size of the pump required by increasing the NASH pump’s capacity significantly beyond its dry air rating.
 How much-added capacity can be attained depends on how cool the liquid compressant is with respect to the temperature of the incoming air-vapor mixture.